 The TCEQ reviewed the petition and recommended referral to the State Office of Administrative Hearings.
-The hearing concluded in February 2015 and the City received a final ruling from the Public Utility Commission of Texas ("PUCT") in November 2015, which found in favor of the petitioners.
+The hearing concluded in February 2015 and the City received a final ruling from the PUCT in November 2015, which found in favor of the petitioners.
 The City filed a Motion for Rehearing with the PUCT, which was denied in February 2016.
 Subsequently, the City filed an appeal in Travis County District Court in March 2016.
 A hearing in the Travis County District Court was held in May 2017.
 In the final letter decision, the District Court Judge affirmed the PUCT final order.